Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 #### Specular

-You can make a, well, specular with this parameter.
+You can make a, well, specular (glare) with this parameter.
 Also it can be used as another layer of shadow.

 * **Specular Color** picks up the color of your glare, the parameter works in HDR.
 * **Specular Size** determines how big the specular is.
 Higher values mean bigger specular.